samieze/INEv/DCEP Ambrosia/README.md

 -t| Required.
 The time unit events will be generated at rate (n events / time unit).
  -w | Required.
 The global time window in which event components must occur to trigger a match.
 The time unit is specified with -t.
 -d |  The execution duration of the simulation.
 Per default it wil run indefinitely.
 If set to a value, the number of exchanged events within the time period will be measured and eventually printed to stdout.
 The time unit is specified with -t.
- --doBenchmarkTo | set to 'CSV' to write performance metrics into the /out/benchmarks directory.
---benchmarkInterval | (Default: 10) The time window of benchmark metrics in seconds.
-They are continuously written to a file in out/benchmark/.